 Now that you’re admitted, you have been assigned an Appalachian email account.
 Appalachian uses private GMail services – learn how to login below.

 The first step to accessing your Appalachian email is establishing your password.
-Once you do this, you can access your Appalachian email from anywhere via mail.google.com– just remember to enter @appstate.edu after your username.
+Once you do this, you can access your Appalachian email from anywhere via mail.google.com – just remember to enter @appstate.edu after your username.
 On the next page, you will enter your username (without @appstate.edu) and your password.
-If you are already logged in to another Gmail account, you'll need to click "Add Account" in the top right of GMail or "Sign in with a different username."
+If you are already logged in to another Gmail account, you'll need to click "Add Account" in the top right of Gmail or "Sign in with a different username."
 It's important to check your @appstate.edu email for notifications from Financial Aid, Housing, Orientation and other on-campus partners.
 Establishing this password will also set your password for your AppalNet student portal (see step 2).